Fill in the blank: To fight crime, we must first ________.

 - Research Methods in Criminal Justice

 UNR offers internship opportunities so you can apply knowledge learned to on-the-job training.
 Graduates are well prepared to start careers, including law enforcement, law, and administration.
+Many students also go to graduate school after graduation.
 Additionally, UNR is known for its affordability and reports that 46% of undergraduates receive financial aid and more than half of graduates leave with no debt.

 University of Wisconsin-Whitewater